 If Amazon is able to accomplish its goal, we could see small business owners in the hundreds employing tens of thousands of people for delivery across the U.S. To ensure success in achieving its objective, Amazon has pledged an amount equaling a million dollars to startups belonging to eligible military veterans who want to launch their own delivery business.
 Considering this, it will be only a matter of time before self-service logistics becomes a widely adopted innovation.

 There are some other technologies as well that could potentially change SCM in 2019 and beyond.
 These include advanced weighing technology, autonomous vehicles, and the blockchain technology.
 To get insight into how these technologies could potentially change the supply chain, keep following me for more.

 by Bobby J Davidson

-As the President of Percento Technologies, I provide day-to-day leadership to the company’s senior management and I am personally involved in the strategy, business development and sales activities of the company.
+We love our company and we love what we do.
+Check out the ‘Why Percento‘ page to learn more: Love of Technology and Business!
+As the President of Percento Technologies International, I provide day-to-day leadership to the company’s senior management and I am personally involved in the strategy, business development and sales activities of the firm.

 The company was founded in 1999 with the purpose of providing a one call source for organizations in need of Enterprise IT Consulting and Management.
 We also provide a line of products in the boutique Cloud Server space with a touch of high-end website strategy consulting and design services.
 We personalizes the IT Service experience with a team approach, working with clients from diverse sectors of industry, including energy services, financial, legal, entertainment, healthcare, hospitality, retail and general and/or corporate business. percentotech.com/contact